Current Adirondack Trail Conditions: What Hikers Can Expect This Season

 Sunrise/Sunset

-Although days are longer during the summer, getting caught before sunrise or after sunset can lead to colder temperatures and other complications.
+Days are shorter in the winter, and getting caught before sunrise or after sunset can lead to colder temperatures and other complications.

 It’s essential to make a schedule and stick to it to avoid getting caught in a situation you didn’t plan for.
 With that in mind, always bring at least one headlamp, maybe two, even if you plan to return by sunset.